Pehlivan & Barlak is an Istanbul based law firm specialized in providing legal services to international and local businesses in Turkey.

 Education:

-Ozyegin University, Faculty of Law, LL.B
+Istanbul University Faculty of Law, L.L.B.

 Bar Associations: